Ale42RA/Master-sProject-/README.md

 ## Acknowledgments

-The author extends gratitude to the supervisor, Dr. Hyung Jin Chang, for guidance and support throughout the project.
+Gratitude to  Dr. Hyung Jin Chang, for guidance and support throughout the project.

----

-## Future Work

-- Reimplementation and expansion of the system using updated machine learning techniques.
-- Exploration of additional modalities, such as virtual reality, for enhanced user interaction.